d33bs/set-website/_posts/2022-XX-XX-Diagrams-as-Code.md

 </tr>
 </table>

+Mermaid diagrams may be rendered directly from markdown (`.md`) and text communication content (like pull request or issue comments) within Github.
+See [Github's blog post on mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) for more details covering this topic.

 ## Mermaid Jupyter Notebook Integration

 ![](../images/jupyter_mermaid_example.png)

+Mermaid diagrams can be rendered directly within [Jupyter notebooks](https://en.wikipedia.org/wiki/Project_Jupyter#Jupyter_Notebook_Documents) with a small amount of additional code and a rendering service.
+One way to render mermaid and other diagrams within notebooks is to use [Kroki.io](https://kroki.io/).
 See [this example](https://gist.github.com/d33bs/533e44196f1beac267ef7c6b277c6a1a) for more information.

-## Version Controlled Diagram Workflow
+## Version Controlling Your Diagrams

 {% include figure.html image="image.png" %}